 A hole about 2.5 m deep and 5 m in diameter appeared in Cam Pha City.
 Photo: Bao Long

-According to experts from the Institute of Geology, people can identify signs related to landslides through unusual subsidence and depressions on roads, signs of wall cracks, water loss or sudden increase in water consumption according to the meter (water supply system broken or ruptured due to sinkholes).
+According to experts from the Institute of Geology, people can identify signs related to landslides through unusual depressions and sinkholes on roads, signs of wall cracks, water loss, or sudden increase in water consumption according to the meter (water supply system broken or ruptured due to sinkholes).

 Nhu Quynh